top of page

 We have petitioned the governments in Delhi and Haryana to help us with our belongings and our pending payments.
 It would help us go back home.
 We have also moved the National Human Rights Commission and are told it is under process.

-I wonder what the point of all this progress India is making.
+I wonder what is the point of all this progress India is making.
 People are going to the moon, our roads are getting wider and here my voice is going unheard.
 I have no access to my own earnings.
 I am perpetually feeling unwell.
 I just need a solution, but I don’t see any.

 I want to go back to my village.
 It is hot there too, but there are trees.
 I planted a mango tree near my house about seven years ago and my son told me it is now bearing fruit for the first time this year.
 I have also planted lemon and jackfruit trees and they are also fruit bearing now.